eduardohurtado/task-dashboard-react/README.md

-# Task Dashboard ReactJS (BETA VERSION)
+# Task Dashboard ReactJS

-This is a practice application to improve skills in ReactJS and the Node environment, also this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This software was born as a personal practice to improve skills in ReactJS and the Node environment, also, this is a React-Router multi tab and mobile first application.

 ## Install the project

-Run `npm install` to download all the app dependencies.
+Run `yarn install` or `npm install` to download all the app dependencies.

 ## Development server

-Run `npm start` for a dev server.
+Run `yarn start` or `npm start` for a dev server.
 Navigate to [http://localhost:3000](http://localhost:3000).
 The app will automatically reload if you change any of the source files.

 ## Learn More below

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started), To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [React documentation](https://reactjs.org/).